Beta Crateris

-Beta Crateris, Latinized from β Crateris, is a binary star system in the southern constellation of Crater.
-It is visible to the naked eye with an apparent visual magnitude of 4.46.
-Based upon an annual parallax shift of 9.59 mas as seen from Earth, it is around 340 light years from the Sun.
+Beta Crateris is a binary star system in the southern constellation of Crater.
+Its name is a Bayer designation that is Latinized from β Crateris and abbreviated Beta Crt or β Crt.
+This system visible to the naked eye as a point of light with an apparent visual magnitude of 4.46.
+Based upon an annual parallax shift of 10.30 mas as seen from Earth, it is located at a distance of approximately 317 ly from the Sun.

+Properties

 This is an astrometric binary star system with an orbital period of 6.0 years and a projected separation of 8.3 AU.
 The orbit has an estimated semimajor axis of 9.3 AU.
 The primary component A is listed as an A-type giant star with a stellar classification of A2 III.
 However, Houk and Smith-Moore (1988) give a main sequence classification of A1 V, while Abt and Morrell (1995) list it as a subgiant star with a class of A2 IV.
 The spectrum shows enhanced barium, possibly as a result of a previous mass transfer event.

 The companion, component B, is a white dwarf of class DA with an effective temperature of 36,885 K that has been cooling down for around four million years.
 It has an unusually low mass, 43% that of the Sun, suggesting that the white dwarf progenitor may have transferred matter to its companion.
 Alternative scenarios require either the evolution of a triple star system or a binary system with a highly eccentric orbit, resulting in grazing interactions.
 The dwarf is a source of X-ray emission.